LeilaSmh/Android_Login/README.md

 # Android_Login
 This is an Android Login App using Firebase

-I used Android Studio IDE
+I used Android Studio IDE and Java

 ## Installation
 Create a Firebase project, register your app with firebase, for more info check this link : https://firebase.google.com/docs/android/setup